Pandora: Documentation en: Intro Monitoring

 Monitoring can be divided into two large groups based on how the information is collected: monitoring based on software agents and remote monitoring.

-Remote monitoring is the use of the network to run remote checks on systems, without the need to install any additional components on the equipment to be monitored.
+- Remote monitoring is the use of the network to run remote checks on systems, without the need to install any additional components on the computer to be monitored.

 - Server: Server that will execute the checks configured in agent monitoring, special parameter in case of having configured HA in its installation.

-- Secondary groups: Optional parameter for an agent to belong to more than one group.
+- Secondary groups: Optional parameter for an agent to belong to more than one group (secondary groups).

-- Cascade protection: Parameter with which an avalanche of alerts can be avoided.
-It is possible to choose an agent or a module of an agent.
+- Cascade protection services: Parameter with which an avalanche of alerts can be avoided.
+It is possible to choose an agent or an agent module.
 In the first case, when the chosen agent is in critical, the agent will not generate alerts.
 In the second case, only when the specified module is critical, the agent will not generate alerts.

-- Learning mode: If an XML arrives with new modules, they will be created automatically (by default).
+- Learning mode: (Default mode) If an XML arrives with new modules, they will be created automatically.

 - Normal mode: If an XML arrives with new modules, they will not be created unless they have already been declared in the console.